Published by Blue Grid Media • Updated for 2026 • 16 min read

 Booking Rates: How Many LSA Leads Actually Turn Into Jobs

-Lead volume is meaningless without context on how many of those leads convert into revenue.
-This is where LSA has a structural advantage over every other paid channel: the leads are higher intent, and the booking rates prove it.
+Getting a bunch of leads feels great.
+But if those leads don't turn into revenue, they're just expensive noise.
+This is where LSA has a real structural advantage over every other paid channel: the leads are higher intent, and the booking rates prove it.

 The overall average booking rate for LSA leads is approximately 31%.
 Compare that to 12% for traditional Google Ads (PPC) leads.
-That is not a small difference — it is a 2.6x conversion advantage that fundamentally changes the economics of paid advertising for service businesses.
+That's not a small gap.
+It's a 2.6x conversion advantage that fundamentally changes the economics of paid advertising for service businesses.

 Why are LSA booking rates so much higher?
 Three reasons:

-• Pre-qualified intent.
-By the time someone clicks an LSA ad and calls, they have already seen your review count, your rating, your Google Guaranteed badge, and confirmed you serve their area.
-They are not comparison shopping — they are ready to book.
+- Pre-qualified intent.
+By the time someone clicks an LSA ad and calls, they've already seen your review count, your rating, your Google Guaranteed badge, and confirmed you serve their area.
+They're not comparison shopping.
+They're ready to book.

-• Phone-first format.
+- Phone-first format.
 Over 90% of LSA leads come as phone calls, not form fills.
-A live phone conversation converts at a dramatically higher rate than a web form that sits in a queue.
+A live phone conversation converts at a dramatically higher rate than a web form sitting in somebody's inbox.

-• Mobile dominance.
+- Mobile dominance.
 76% of local service searches happen on mobile devices.
 LSA ads are designed for mobile-first interaction, and mobile callers have higher urgency than desktop browsers.
+(Nobody Googles "emergency plumber" from their desktop at 11 PM.)

 The Unbookable Lead Problem

 Even with strong booking rates, you need to account for the 45% of calls that are not viable booking opportunities.
-These include:
+We know, it's annoying.
+But here's what those calls typically look like:

-• Price shoppers who call five companies and pick the cheapest without regard to quality
+- Price shoppers who call five companies and pick the cheapest without caring about quality

 This is why tracking your lead quality is just as important as tracking volume.
-If your unbookable rate is significantly higher than 45%, something in your profile setup is attracting the wrong calls — and that is a solvable problem.
+If your unbookable rate is significantly higher than 45%, something in your profile setup is attracting the wrong calls, and that's a fixable problem.

 What Affects How Many Leads You Get From LSA

-Budget is the biggest lever, but it is far from the only one.
+Budget is the biggest lever, but it's far from the only one.
 Google's LSA algorithm evaluates multiple factors when deciding which businesses to show for a given search.
-Understanding these factors is the difference between a company that gets 20 leads a month and a competitor in the same market getting 80.
+Understanding these factors is the difference between getting 20 leads a month and watching your competitor in the same market pull in 80.

 1. Review Count and Rating

 The threshold to be competitive varies by market, but as a general rule: you need a minimum of 20 reviews at 4.0 stars or higher to get meaningful visibility.
-Businesses with 50+ reviews at 4.5+ stars dominate their local markets.
+Businesses with 50+ reviews at 4.5+ stars?
+They tend to own their local markets.

 2. Responsiveness

 Google tracks how quickly you answer calls and respond to messages.
-If you consistently miss calls or take hours to respond, Google will deprioritize your ads in favor of businesses that pick up the phone.
+If you consistently miss calls or take hours to respond, Google will quietly push your ads down in favor of businesses that actually pick up the phone.
 The algorithm rewards responsiveness because Google's product only works if customers have a good experience.

 3. Service Categories and Job Types